NEU-DS-4200-F20-Staff/Assignment---altair-basic-plots/README.md

 [Altair](https://altair-viz.github.io/) is a declarative statistical visualization library for Python, based on [Vega](http://vega.github.io/vega) and [Vega-Lite](http://vega.github.io/vega-lite).
 In this assignment, you are going to learn to create two basic visualizations using Altair.

-If you run into problems see the **Tips and tricks, including troubleshooting** section below.
+If you run into problems see the **Tips, tricks, and troubleshooting** section below.

 # Instructions